hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `pass` - (Required) Specifies the name of the pass that the content applies to.
 The only allowable value is `oobeSystem`.
 * `component` - (Required) Specifies the name of the component to configure with the added content.
 The only allowable value is `Microsoft-Windows-Shell-Setup`.
 * `setting_name` - (Required) Specifies the name of the setting to which the content applies.
 Possible values are: `FirstLogonCommands` and `AutoLogon`.
-* `content` - (Optional) Specifies the base-64 encoded XML formatted content that is added to the unattend.xml file for the specified path and component.
+* `content` - (Required) Specifies the base-64 encoded XML formatted content that is added to the unattend.xml file for the specified path and component.

 ---